Docker

 1 ( Optional ) Specifies the Docker container name to use for running the image.
 By default, Docker generates a unique name for the container.

-2 ( Optional ) Automatically removes the Docker container (the instance of the Docker image) when it is shut down.
+2 ( Optional ) Automatically removes the Docker container (the replica of the Docker image) when it is shut down.

 3 ( Optional ) Runs the Docker container in the background.
-You can stop this instance by running docker stop jenkins-docker.
+You can stop this process by running docker stop jenkins-docker.

 4 Running Docker in Docker currently requires privileged access to function properly.
 This requirement may be relaxed with newer Linux kernel versions.